vavardan/OCI-DNS-view/Deployment.md

                             }
                         }

+&nbsp;

-Note: Ensure all required values, such as IP addresses, are adjusted to match your specific deployment.
+Note: Make sure that all required values such as IP addresses, OCID's, etc. are set to match your specific deployment.

 &nbsp;